-The competent authority, the Immigration and Naturalisation Service (IND), conducts a first interview with the asylum seeker, but does not conduct a follow-up interview as to the reasons for their asylum application.
-Instead, the IND will conduct an interview concerning the transfer (Dublin interview).
+The competent authority, the Immigration and Naturalisation Service (IND), conducts a Dublin interview (Dublin Gehoor) with the asylum seeker concerning the transfer and not a follow-up interview as to the reasons for their asylum application.
 During the Dublin interview, the asylum seeker is informed that the Netherlands might or already has requested a Dublin transfer (take back or take charge request) to another Member State.
 The asylum seeker may present the arguments as to why the Netherlands should deal with their asylum application instead.